 Santa Fe NM 87501

-The Administrative Services Division (ASD) of the Land Office is overseen by Assistant Commissioner Donna Sandoval.
+The Administrative Services Division (ASD) of the Land Office is overseen by Assistant Commissioner Selena Romero.
 ASD encompasses accounting and financial management, human resources, facilities management, records management, and information technology.

 Revenue generated from finite resources such as oil, gas, and minerals or revenue that depletes a resource such as the sale of land, is transferred to the Land Grant Permanent Fund (LGPF).
 The LGPF is held and invested by the State Investment Council (SIC), which the Commissioner is a member of.
 Revenue generated from renewable sources or which does not deplete a resource is transferred into the Land Maintenance Fund (LMF).
 Approximately 2.5% of the LMF is used to pay Land Office operating expenses with the remaining funds being disbursed to the beneficiaries.

-The Accounting Department is overseen by Director Margaret Sena.
-Margaret received her B.A. in business administration from Highlands University and has been employed by the Land Office for 19 years.
+The Accounting Department is overseen by Director Antonio Medina.
+Antonio received his B.A. in Accounting from Eastern NM University and has been employed by the Land Office for 2 years.

-The Land Office employs over 160 staff around New Mexico, predominantly the employees are based in Santa Fe.
+The Land Office employs nearly 186 staff around New Mexico, predominantly the employees are based in Santa Fe.
 Commissioner Garcia Richard is the first woman, first Latina, and the first educator to serve in this position.
-The dedicated, talented, and hardworking staff at the Land Office reflect the diversity of New Mexico, and the leadership team is over 60% female.
+The dedicated, talented, and hardworking staff at the Land Office reflect the diversity of New Mexico, and the leadership team is over 40% female.

 Human Resources offers customized training to afford staff opportunities to develop appropriate skills, knowledge, and abilities to perform their jobs to the best of their ability.
 This department manages all payroll and benefit transactions as well as personnel and position requests and approvals.